 Although alcohol intolerance usually isn't a serious issue, you may want to discuss it with your doctor at your next appointment.
-Because appointments can be brief, it's a good idea to prepare ahead of time.
-Here's some information to help you get ready for your appointment, and what to expect from your doctor.
+Here's some information to help you get ready for your appointment.

 - Write down questions to ask your doctor.

 - What do you think is causing my reaction to alcoholic beverages?